 </div>

 And… voilá.
 It should be working.
-I’ve tested it in Firefox 3, IE6, IE7, IE8, Opera 10, Chrome 3 and it worked perfectly in all of them.The complete solution
+I’ve tested it in Firefox 3, IE6, IE7, IE8, Opera 10, Chrome 3 and it worked perfectly in all of them.//css

 .file_input_textbox